Horbenkodev/hugo-blog/content/posts/real-estate-investments-driving-revenue-with-predictive-analytics/index.md

 ---
-title: 'Real Estate Investments: Driving Revenue with Predictive Analytics'
+title: "Real Estate Investments: Driving Revenue with Predictive Analytics"
+breadcrumbs: ""
+draft: false
-publishDate: '2019-05-29T00:00:00Z'
+publishDate: 2019-05-29T00:00:00Z
-authors:
-- david-freudenberg
+image: Real-estate-investments.jpg
+og_image: Real-estate-investments.jpg
 description: When investing in real estate, especially in rental properties, one should make quick and well-informed decisions, backed by data.
 The real estate market changes at a rapid pace, and for success, you have to be able to adapt to those changes just as fast.
-image: Real-estate-investments.jpg
-og_image: Real-estate-investments.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - ai-ml-team
+categories: []
 industries:
   - real-estate
-categories: []
 ---
 When investing in real estate, especially in rental properties, one should make quick and well-informed decisions, backed by data.
 The real estate market changes at a rapid pace, and for success, you have to be able to adapt to those changes just as fast.